lacouture100/Dynamic-Web-Development-Assignment-Final--Prooject/README.md

 So, everything kind of got tangled up.
 I set up a lot of individual parts and when joining them together they don't seem to function as well.

-1. My sockets work with heroku, that's good, this means my raspberry pi and my web client are both remotely communicating with my heroku server/app.
-However, I am not getting through any messages from my clients to the server.
+1. My sockets work with heroku, that's good, this means my heroku server/app are both remotely communicating with my raspberry pi and my web client.
+However, I am not getting through any messages from my pi to the heroku server.
 I suspect this is because the 'socket.io-client' package has a different method for emitting messages.
 I am in the process of finding out why.

 2. I know the MongoDB setup works, and it's in the code lying dormant.
 It's just a matter of changing the data to send to the one I have received by the pi and/or any other device or socket.